A Guide to the Solar Panel Installation Process

 • Labor and Permitting Fees: These "soft costs" are a major budget component and vary significantly by region.

 Navigating the complexities of a solar installation requires a partner who understands the realities of the field.
-At Portlandia Electric Supply, we provide the in-stock inventory, logistical expertise, and technical support to keep your projects on schedule and on budget.
+At PES Supply, we provide the in-stock inventory, logistical expertise, and technical support to keep your projects on schedule and on budget.

 Request a Quote Today